-Patients are able to book to see a GP during the surgery's normal opening hours of 08:00-18.30, Monday to Friday.
+Patients are able to book a GP telephone appointment during the surgery's normal opening hours of 08:00-18.30, Monday to Friday.
 We also offer ‘commuter’ clinics, by appointment only, two early mornings (Tuesdays & Wednesdays from 07:00) and one late evening (Wednesdays until 20:00).
+These are also telephone appointments.
 Appointments are opened for booking a week in advance.

 If your problem is urgent and there are no available appointments, please inform the receptionist who will pass a message to the duty doctor.